ArchiveTeam/grab-site/README.md

 hooks in ArchiveBot served as the basis for grab-site.
 The original ArchiveBot dashboard inspired the newer dashboard now used in both projects.

+Thanks to [BrowserStack](https://www.browserstack.com/) for providing free browser testing for grab-site, which we use to make sure the dashboard still works in Edge and Safari.

 Help